boundary/boundary-client-js/README.md

 		callback(transformed_data);
 	}

-The **addSubscriber** method returns a subscription identifier, which may be used to unsubscribe the object from it's dataSource at any time.
+The **addSubscriber** method returns a subscription identifier, which may be used to unsubscribe the **subscriber_callback** function from it's dataSource at any time.

-Example: subscribing to a total volume per second stream, with an optional forced update interval of one second:
+Example: subscribing to updates from a total volume per second stream:

-	var source = bndry.dataSource.create('volume_1s', { updateInterval: 1000 });
+	var source = bndry.dataSource.create('volume_1s');

-	var logger = {
-		update: function (data) {
+	function logger(data) {
 		console.log(data);
-		}
 	};

 	var subscription = source.addSubscriber(logger);

 ### updateTransformation

-Updates the transformation function associated with a particular subscriber.
+Updates the optional transformation function associated with a particular subscription.

 	datasource.updateTransformation(subscription_id, transform_function)